apache/openwhisk-release/docs/general_spec.md

 - [5.
 Add NOTICE, LICENSE, and CHANGELOG to each OpenWhisk project](work_items.md#5-add-notice-license-and-changelog-to-each-openwhisk-project-open-issue) ([open issue](https://github.com/apache/incubator-openwhisk-release/issues/13))
 - [6.
 Package the artifacts](work_items.md#6-package-the-artifacts-open-issue) ([open issue](https://github.com/apache/incubator-openwhisk-release/issues/20))
 - [7.
 Upload the artifacts to staging repository](work_items.md#7-upload-the-artifacts-into-staging-repository-for-release-vote-open-issue) ([open issue](https://github.com/apache/incubator-openwhisk-release/issues/21))
-    - After the above 7 steps, note will be sent out to the commonuty for vote.
+    - After the above 7 steps, note will be sent out to the community for vote.
 Before we reach enough votes, Step 1 to 7 can be re-iterated to update the artifacts in staging repository.

 - [8.
 Release the artifacts](work_items.md#8-release-the-artifacts-open-issue) ([open issue](https://github.com/apache/incubator-openwhisk-release/issues/22))